 When we wish to represent 1s and 0s, we have a more complex task.
 Since radio bands do not include zero Hertz, sometimes called DC, pulses can not be used to represent 1s and 0s as on copper wires.
 Instead, it is necessary to use techniques similar to those used in telephone line modems to represent the 1s and 0s, such as shifting back and forth between specific amplitudes, frequencies or phases, or combinations thereof.

-The objective of this course is to develop a solid understanding of mobile cellular communications networks and technologies.
+The objective of this course is to develop a solid understanding of the fundamentals and latest technologies of mobile cellular communications networks, along with Wi-Fi and satellites.

-After taking this course, you will be up to speed on the fundamental principles of cellular radio networks, components and operation, digital radio, spectrum-sharing technologies and the four generations of mobile cellular technology.
+After taking this course, you will be up to speed on the fundamental principles of cellular radio networks, components and operation, digital radio, spectrum-sharing technologies, and the generations of mobile cellular technology, including OFDM and how LTE and 5G implement OFDMA for dynamic capacity allocation, Wi-Fi 6 and Starlink.

 Lesson 1.
 Course Introduction